Garth Williams: Early life

-Born in New York City in 1912, Williams's father was a cartoonist for Punch and his mother was a landscape painter.
+Born in New York City in 1912, he was the son of Hamilton Williams and Florence Stuart Davis.
+Williams's father was a cartoonist for Punch and his mother was a landscape painter.
 He described them by saying, "Everybody in my home was always either painting or drawing."
 He grew up on farms in New Jersey and Canada until the family relocated to the United Kingdom in 1922, where his parents were from.

 Williams studied architecture there, and worked for a time as an architect's assistant.
 When the Great Depression came, he made up his mind to be an artist instead of an architect.
 He began his studies at Westminster School of Art in 1929 and, in 1931, was awarded a four-year scholarship to the Royal College of Art where he created a sculpture that was awarded the British Prix de Rome.
 He continued his education at the British School at Rome in Germany and Italy, until the outbreak of World War II in Europe.

 In London, he volunteered with the British Red Cross Civilian Defense ambulances, and helped collect the dead and injured from the streets.
 After a bomb blast vaporized a friend who had been walking next to him, he sent his wife and daughter to Canada, and reunited with them in New York in 1942.